codepath/android_guides/Cloning-a-Login-Screen-Layout-Guide.md

 <img width="400" src="http://www.android-app-patterns.com/img/sets/login-screens/155_2_login-screens.png" />

-While this is by no means a perfect clone, this guide shows the process of taking a mockup and rebuilding that step by step.
+While this is by no means a perfect clone, this guide shows the process of taking a mockup and rebuilding that step by step into a useable activity view.

+#### Addendum

+While this guide gets us pretty close, keep in mind that in a production app you would of course want to consider things like:

+ * Images for all drawable density sizes
+ * Click states for the buttons (so the graphic changes when I press)
+ * Testing across multiple device sizes (might use a [nine-patch](http://developer.android.com/tools/help/draw9patch.html) for scalable buttons)

 ## References